 The plaintiffs in both the Kirwin and Schubert actions voluntarily dismissed their claims without prejudice.
 The plaintiffs in the Diaz action continue to litigate.
-The Company filed a motion to dismiss the Diaz complaint that was granted, but the judge in that action gave the plaintiffs until June 18, 2018 to amend their claims, which they have now done.
-The Company still believes that those allegations, even as amended, are without merit, and it intends to continue defending itself vigorously in the Diaz action, including filing a motion to dismiss the amended complaint in the coming month.
+The Company filed a motion to dismiss the Diaz complaint and it was granted, but the judge in that action gave the plaintiffs until June 2018 to amend their claims, which they did.
+The Company still believes that those allegations, even as amended, are without merit.
+Accordingly, the Company filed a motion to dismiss the new amended complaint, which the plaintiffs have opposed.
+The Company intends to continue defending itself vigorously in the Diaz action, and expects a ruling on its motion to dismiss the new amended complaint some time in the new year.
+A ruling by the court is not expected until next year.
 For further information, refer to the Company's 2017 Annual Information Form which is filed under Northern Dynasty's profile on www.sedar.com.